deonpollard/SmartBackup/README.md

 # Using SmartBackup
 [USER GUIDE](https://github.com/deonpollard/smartbackup/wiki/User-Guide)

-1. Invoke SmartBackup by clicking on desktop shortcut or double-click on console.exe in \apps installation folder
-2. A cmd Window will appear running the Console Server with slight delay and then a browser view will be opened running the console client

-> For scheduled backups use Windows TaskScheduler, see [User Guide](https://github.com/deonpollard/smartbackup/wiki/User-Guide)

 Any of the Smartbackup components (e.g. Backup, Archive, export) can be invoked independantly or in conjunction.
 They can be invoked:
-1. via the User Interface
+1. via the User Interface called the SmartBackup Console
 1. using Windows Explorer and clicking directly on the component .EXE
 1. using Powershell or any typical operations script (PowerAutomate etc.)

+> For scheduled backups use Windows TaskScheduler, see [User Guide](https://github.com/deonpollard/smartbackup/wiki/User-Guide)

+## SmartBackup Console
+1. Invoke SmartBackup by clicking on desktop shortcut or double-click on console.exe in \apps installation folder
+2. A cmd Window will appear running the Console Server with slight delay and then a browser view will be opened running the console client

 [![N|Solid](images/Home.png)]()